jaypatel1210/ng_Travelgram/README.md

 Used Firebase Realtime DB to store User Details and Post Details.
 Used Firebase Storage to Store Images.
+Used Firebase Auth Guard to prevent unauthorized access.
 Used image compression for uploading smaller size images.

 Try it @ https://jaypatel1210.github.io/ng_Travelgram/